p-kai-n/spnsim/README.md

 The values ​​of POT0-2 are automatically transferred to the registers at before calculation of a sample.<br>
 The POT3 has 2 functions and allows you to select.<br>
 "Dry Mix Mode" ...
 The POT3 adjusts the dry signal level.
 POT0-2 can be assigned other functions.<br>
 "Register Assignment Mode" ...
-The values ​​of POT3 are transferred to the REG0-31 like POT0-2.<br><br>
+The values ​​of POT3 is transferred to the REG0-31 like POT0-2.<br><br>

 ### 2/3 Resampling
 Decimate the samples to 2/3 and interpolate samples after spn processing.<br>